-The UW Medicine Accountable Care Network provides eligible Washington State employees with access to high-quality, excellent service and affordable healthcare.
+The UW Medicine Accountable Care Network provides eligible Washington state employees with access to high-quality, excellent service and affordable healthcare.
 The following Q&A will help you understand the details and benefits of your new healthcare option.

 Additional benefits include:

-The UMP Plus – UW Medicine Accountable Care Network provides the most advanced cancer care available, with comprehensive services that include expert diagnosis, surgical services, medical and radiation oncology, education and support.
+UMP Plus – UW Medicine ACN provides the most advanced cancer care available, with comprehensive services that include expert diagnosis, surgical services, medical and radiation oncology, education and support.
 Several internationally renowned cancer care providers are members of the network, including the Seattle Cancer Care Alliance (SCCA), a world-class cancer treatment organization that is a partnership between UW Medicine, Fred Hutchinson Cancer Research Center and Seattle Children’s Hospital.
 SCCA patients have access to the latest cancer treatments including stem cell and bone marrow transplantation, gene therapy, high-dose chemotherapy, radiation therapy, immunotherapy, proton therapy, minimally invasive surgical techniques and other specialized therapies.

 The virtual clinic provider can recommend home care options, suggest over-the-counter treatments, write a prescription, direct you to an urgent care facility or the ER if necessary, and help you find a convenient pharmacy.

 No, you do not need a referral to see a specialist.
-In order to receive network-level benefits, the specialist must be in the UMP Plus – UW Medicine Accountable Care Network.
-However, we recommend working with a primary care provider to receive the most benefit from the coordinated care that the network offers.
+However, in order to receive in-network benefits, the specialist must be in the UMP Plus – UW Medicine ACN network.
+We recommend working with your primary care provider to help coordinate care with network specialists.

 If you plan to see a new provider or if your primary care provider refers you to a specialist, it’s a good idea to make sure those providers are in the network before you proceed with your appointment.
 If the service you need is not available in the network and if your in-network provider believes it is in your best interest to see an out-of-network provider, he or she can request a network waiver before out-of-network services are performed.

 Following are examples of ancillary providers:

-You may search for ancillary providers by visiting the provider search on the UMP Plus – UW Medicine ACN portal and clicking on “additional providers” to link through to the correct location on regence.com.
-You will receive network-level benefits for UW Medicine ACN affiliated providers as well as providers contracted with Regence.
+You may search for ancillary providers by visiting the provider search on the UMP Plus – UW Medicine ACN portal and clicking on “additional providers” to link through to the correct location on regence.com, where these providers are listed (see note below).**

-Coverage under plans chosen during the open enrollment period (November 1 – 30, 2016) begins January 1 of the following year.
+Coverage under plans chosen during the annual open enrollment period (November 1 – 30) begins January 1 of the following year.
 So, if you enroll during November 1-30, 2018, your coverage will begin January 1, 2019.

-Assistance is available seven days a week:
+Assistance is available six days a week: